Kileak/CTF/2017/asis2017/pwn/crc/readme.md

 OK, we'll need some way to leak memory addresses in order to find LIBC and to read the canary.
 After that, it should be an easy task to use *get_userinput_number* to execute a rop chain.

-Took an educated guess there, that the crc functionality should be abused to leak some data ;-)
+Took an educated guess there, that the crc functionality should be abused to leak some data.

-And yep, another "buffer overflow" happened to arise when reading the data, that should be CRC'ed.
+Another "buffer overflow" happened to arise when reading the data, that should be CRC'ed.

 ```
 char s;		// [sp+4h] [bp-84h]@1
 char *ptrInput; 	// [sp+68h] [bp-20h]@1
 [SNIP]
 ptrInput = &s;